 Implementation Summary

-In line with UN-Habitat’s commitments under the UN System-wide Action Plan (UN-SWAP) on Gender Equality and Empowerment of Women and the Gender Equality Acceleration Plan, progress has been made towards systematically institutionalizing the UN Gender Marker on financial expenditure on gender equality and women’s empowerment, which was fully rolled out by end of 2024 and was operational in Q1 of 2025 (OP2).
-Internal best practices on gender equality continued to be highlighted through the UN-Habitat gender champions award, which also creates a networking and peer-to-peer learning opportunity.
+As per UN-Habitat’s commitments under the UN System-wide Action Plan (UN-SWAP) on Gender Equality and Empowerment of Women and the Gender Equality Acceleration Plan, the UN Gender Marker on financial expenditure on gender equality and women’s empowerment was fully operationalized across UN-Habitat in 2025 (OP2).

 In order to scale-up efforts and boost the implementation of resolution 1/ 4, additional funding would serve as essential support to amplify the impacts of the above operational paragraphs.
+No new resources were mobilised in 2025.

 Resolution 1/5